Skip to main content

 • 0.76 new vacation days.

-In this way, the decimal vacation left is carried into the new vacation year.
+And in this way, the decimal vacation left is carried into the new vacation year.

 How to understand the vacation balance in the Danish vacation year

 This section explains the Danish vacation year rules that can affect the vacation balance.
-If you, as Payroll Admin, need to check a specific employee's balance, use the article “Payroll Admin: Understand and troubleshoot balances in BitaBIZ”.
+If you as Payroll Admin need to check a specific employee’s balance, use the article “Payroll Admin: Understand and troubleshoot balances in BitaBIZ”.

 What you experience

-Typical reason
+Typical cause

 What to check